jonelo/bashberries/README.md

 Examples:
     update_jre -a
-            updates the JRE in ./jre/ and it creates a symlink there. update_jre -a /opt/java/jre
+            updates the JRE in ./jre/ and it creates a symlink called jre_latest there.
+    update_jre -a -t jdk /opt/java/jdk
-            updates the JRE in /opt/java/jre/ and it creates a symlink there.
+            updates the JDK in /opt/java/jdk/ and it creates a symlink called jdk_latest there.

 ```